Medical Laboratory Technician

 *Course taken through HCC.

-Fall term 1: Students may take BIO:163 Introduction to Anatomy and Physiology at Hawkeye in place of BIO:165 and BIO:167 at NICC.
+Fall term 1: Students may take BIO:163 Introduction to Anatomy and Physiology at Hawkeye in place of BIO:168 at NICC.

-Spring term 2: Students may take BIO:113 Biology of Organisms or CHM:132 Fundamentals of Organic and Biochemistry at Hawkeye in place of BIO:170 and BIO:172 at NICC.
+Spring term 2: Students may take BIO:113 Biology of Organisms or CHM:132 Fundamentals of Organic and Biochemistry at Hawkeye in place of BIO:173 at NICC.

-The Medical Laboratory Technician program at Hawkeye Community College, of which NICC is an academic affiliate, is accredited by the National Accrediting Agency for Clinical Laboratory Services.
-(NAACLS).
+The Medical Laboratory Technician program at Hawkeye Community College, of which NICC is an academic affiliate, is accredited by the National Accrediting Agency for Clinical Laboratory Services (NAACLS), a non-profit organization that independently accredits clinical laboratory science programs.

 The Medical Laboratory Technician program currently has transfer opportunities in place with Allen College.
 Students are encouraged to speak with representatives at their intended transfer institution to verify that their planned courses at NICC will meet requirements.